Martin005/python-pptx-ng/docs/dev/analysis/txt-font-color.rst

 Legacy properties
 ~~~~~~~~~~~~~~~~~

-These two properties will probably not need to be implemented in python-pptx.
+These two properties will probably not need to be implemented in python-pptx-ng.

 SchemeColor
     Returns or sets the color in the applied color scheme that's associated